laguna wilcacocha

 The Laguna Wilcacocha trail started out more steep than I had imagined it would.
 You will be on a very clear path but at a certain point, a different trail will start to your right.

-This trail was hard to see for us.
-So hard that we actually missed it when hiking up.
-This wasn’t a big issue as it only adds a little bit more to the hike.
+This trail was hard to see for us—so hard that we actually missed it when hiking up.
+This wasn’t a big issue, as it only added a little bit more to the hike.

-It will end up being the same mileage if you take this trail down instead.
+It will be the same mileage if you take this trail down instead.

-The first half of the trail up to Laguna Wilcacocha takes you through residential housing which was both weird and cool at the same time.
+The first half of the trail up to Wilcacocha Lake takes you through residential housing, which is both weird and cool.

 laguna wilcacocha trail